jaywaddy/rollygon-site/src/content/posts/import-nl2-spline-to-blender.md

 ### Situational Bug: Janky Inversions

-If your spline reaches a perfect 90 or 180 degree tilt, usually on inversions, it may cause issues.
+If your spline reaches perfect 90 or 180-degree tilts (usually on inversions) it may cause issues.

 ![Figure 11](/images/posts/import-nl2-spline-to-blender/figure-11.png)